typemeta/funcj/parser/readme.md

 // A parser for either a numeric digit or the string expression "ABCD".
 Parser<Chr, String> p = digit.or(string("ABCD"));

-// A parser which returns the length of the string parsed value.
+// A parser which returns the length of the parsed string value.
 Parser<Chr, Integer> p2 = p.map(String::length);
 ```

+Note not to confuse this with the `map` method used with `Parser.and`.
+The latter is actually a method on the internal `ApplyBuilder` class.

 ## The `many` Combinator